-Your computer’s need for maintenance is similar to that of your car’s.
+Your Mac’s need for maintenance is similar to that of your car’s.
 First, proper maintenance is crucial in order to keep your system from failing on you.
-And second, when well cared for, it will run consistently and perform at a fast speed for all of your daily activities.
+And second, when well cared for, your Mac will run consistently and perform at a fast speed for all of your daily activities.
 When you make regular maintenance a priority, from software updates to correctly cleaning up your Mac, your macOS will thank you later.
-To both maintain and speed up your Mac, simply follow the tips in this article.
+In this article, we share the tips to maintain and speed up your Mac.

 Make sure software updates are scheduled regularly

 Managing software updates is one of the primary steps to take when it comes to maintaining your Mac and preventing potential problems.
 Updating the operating system will drastically improve your performance, keep your security up to date, and include updates for major apps such as iTunes and the Safari browser.